siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/README.md

 Please cite as

-Siddhaling Urolagin, "Sentiment Analysis, Visualization and Classification of Summarized News Articles: A Novel Approach" in International Journal of Advanced Computer Science and Applications (IJACSA), Volume 9 Issue 8, pp. 616-625, August, 2018.
+Siddhaling Urolagin, "Sentiment Analysis, Visualization and Classification of Summarized News Articles: A Novel Approach" in International Journal of Advanced Computer Science and Applications (IJACSA), Volume 9 Issue 8, pp. 616-625, August 2018.

 # Further Projects and Contact